 So in this situation you are setting the scene, knowing your goal which is to find out more in line with the original discussions around budget, approaching it without accusation and saying how we feel and what we would like to happen.
 It is also important to acknowledge the other person's point of view and check out how the other person is feeling/thinking about what you are saying.
 'How does that sound to you?' for example is a great phrase to use.
 However being yourself is important so use your own words!

-I hope this article has been of help to you and if you are interested in doing more please book a coaching session or a masterclass or I can come into your place of work!
+I hope this article has been of help to you and if you are interested in doing more please book a coaching session or a workshop or I can come into your place of work!

 Pop over to eventbrite